 Mies van der Rohe also had another well-known motto — “God is in the details.” grado has been particularly deliberate on details and materials.
 The solid stainless steel frame provides superior sturdy and durability; a very waterproof Cordura fabric is applied in between the upholstered seat and steel frame, reducing any friction; velcro is used to fit the upholstered seat to the frame.

-Down filling guarantees comfort, while high-resilience foam guarantees durability.
+Down filling guarantees comfort, while high density foam guarantees durability.
 Finally, button tufting joins to add a sturdy form.
 A delicate curve at the seat edge was detailed to ease the possible pressure on users’ legs and upgrade the seating comfort.
 “Fine arts” are not supposed to be “visual arts”.
 Designers should care about people, and care about how they feel when using the designed product.